Click here to activate screen reader, translation and accessibility tools

 • Kooth – an online support and counselling service for young people aged 11 to 25.
 You can use it to chat with the online team about anything that’s on your mind.

 • Mental Health Direct – A helpline if anyone is in distress and would like to talk to a qualified mental health professional.
-They're available 24/7, by calling 0800 995 1000.
+They're available 24 hours a day, 7 days a week.
+Call 0800 995 1000.

-To get help with alcohol, drugs and smoking, we’ve listed some useful support services:
+You can get help with alcohol, drugs, and smoking through useful support services:

 • DrinkCoach – an online app that helps individuals track and change their drinking.
 Download the ‘Drink Coach’ app on Google Play or Apple Store for free.

-Here is a range of free support provided by the NHS to help improve your immunity:
+The NHS provides a range of free support to support your immunity:

-• Vaccinations – to help boost your immunity, it’s never too late to get your COVID-19 vaccines.
+• Vaccinations – to help boost your immunity, it’s never too late to get your recommended vaccines for you or your child.

 Visit 111 online or call 111 if you need medical help or advice.